10 Best Gold Prospecting Locations in Wyoming

 Key Techniques:

-– Test pan multiple locations before settling on a spot
+– Test pan multiple locations before committing to a spot

-– Look for natural gold traps in bedrock
+– Identify natural gold traps in bedrock cracks and crevices

 Legal Requirements and Safety Considerations